jonathancross/jc-docs/Git-CheatSheet.md

 # BTW: Why do I still need to go though this stupid interactive session when using "autosquash"!?
 #      Seems like git makes the easy complicated in its attempt to make the complicated easy.
 git config --global rebase.autosquash true

+# When pushing, alyways use the current branch.
+Duh!
+git config --global push.default current
 ```

 ### Configure git to sign all commits with my PGP key